 Select one room to heat and isolate it from the rest of the home.
 Visit our post, Tips for Surviving Winter in Your Home without Electricity to learn exactly how to set up your living space in an emergency.

 The Dometic ORIGO Heat Pal 5100 is a non-pressurized alcohol heater and stove combination.
 It weighs only 5 pounds, making it highly portable.
 The Heat Pal is fueled by denatured alcohol which burns cleanly and is safe to burn indoors.
+Unfortunately, this has become very hard to find.

 This little alcohol heater will put out 5,200 BTUs.
 One quart of denatured alcohol will provide about 5 hours of burn time on the highest setting.